nickjj/ansible-rails/README.md

 As you can see it's pretty long and annoying to type.
 I recommend creating a wrapper bash script to hide some of the complexity if you plan to run adhoc commands on a regular basis.
 Obviously you will need to replace certain things too if you happen to not be using rvm.

+## Looking for an end to end solution?

+Check out [rails-basic](https://github.com/nickjj/ansible-playbooks) to see how you can use this role along with a few other roles to create a typical rails application server stack.

 ## Requirements

 Tested on ubuntu 12.04 LTS but it should work on other versions that are similar.